Professor Jobs at University of Pittsburgh with Visa Sponsorship

 Does University of Pittsburgh sponsor H-1B visas for Professors?

 Yes.
-As a nonprofit university, University of Pittsburgh is cap-exempt, which means H-1B petitions for Professor roles can be filed at any time of year without entering the annual lottery.
+As a nonprofit university, University of Pittsburgh is cap-exempt, which means H-1B visa petitions for Professor roles can be filed at any time of year without entering the annual lottery.
 This is a meaningful advantage for international faculty candidates.
 The university's international services office handles the petition process, but your department will typically initiate the request.

 Which visa types are commonly used for Professor roles at University of Pittsburgh?

 H-1B is the most common pathway for tenure-track and full-time faculty positions.
-J-1 is frequently used for visiting scholars, postdoctoral fellows, and short-term research appointments.
-TN is available for Canadian and Mexican nationals in qualifying academic roles.
+J-1 visa is frequently used for visiting scholars, postdoctoral fellows, and short-term research appointments.
+TN visa is available for Canadian and Mexican nationals in qualifying academic roles.
 For faculty pursuing permanent residence, Pitt can sponsor EB-2 or EB-3 immigrant petitions, including the National Interest Waiver route for research-focused hires.

 What qualifications are expected for Professor positions at University of Pittsburgh?